 Business Solutions Manager

 Nic is also leading the organization of a new business unit focused on sustainable manufacturing services for our clients.
-The core piece of this strategy is the reengineering of ITI’s sophisticated process modeling software, Plato’s Process Planner™ (Plato) and the development of our proprietary process and plant design software, eProcessEngineer™ (ePE).
-Plato is an expert tool that allows for complex modeling of wet process plants to visualize opportunities to optimize processes and assess activity-based process costs. ePE is a suite of surface finishing plant design tools.
+The core piece of this strategy is the development of our proprietary software, eProcessEngineer™ (ePE), which is a suite of surface finishing process and plant design tools.

 Nic has completed a number of technical training courses and certifications.
 In 2015 he completed the Essentials of Chemical Engineering for Non-Chemical Engineers course with The American Institute of Chemical Engineers (AIChE) and Level I and II workshops with the Aluminum Anodizers Council.
 In 2016 he completed two workshops with the Lean Enterprise Institute: Lean Fundamentals for Sales Organizations and Value-Stream Mapping: A Methodology for Sustainable System Improvement.
 In 2016, Nic also became a Certified Electroplater Finisher (CEF), a certification offered by the National Association for Surface Finishing (NASF).